-Add to this writer and director Neil Marshall, a man who has a history of putting out high-grade b-movies that I tend to love and suddenly you have a compelling sales pitch for a film
+Add to this writer and director Neil Marshall, a man who has a history of putting out high-grade b-movies that I tend to love and suddenly you have a compelling sales pitch for a film.

 I’m pointing all of this out because The Reckoning is a stunning example of a film that has everything going for it but then fails to capitalize on any of it.

-By other means, I mean he tries to rape her, and when she rebuffs him with a well-placed heel to the face, he returns to town and starts the rumour that she might be a witch.
+By “other means”, I mean he tries to rape her, and when she rebuffs him with a well-placed heel to the face, he returns to town and starts the rumour that she might be a witch.
 Enter a Witchfinder played by Sean Pertwee and an hour or so of torture.

 And that’s it.
 That’s the whole movie.
 Grace is tortured and refuses to break.
 She hallucinates her dead husband and the devil she is accused of consorting with, but nothing comes of these scenes.
 The Reckoning, in fact, has multiple opportunities to go in more interesting directions, and it takes none of them.

-Sean Pertwee, for his part, seems to have a great time as Witchfinder torturing Grace, he seems to be acting in an entirely different movie.
+Sean Pertwee, for his part, seems to have a great time as Witchfinder torturing Grace, but he seems to be acting in an entirely different movie.